Terminator 3: Rise of the Machines: Music

 Marco Beltrami composed the musical score.
 As various Beltrami scores had been used by the editor as a temp track, Mostow got interested in bringing the composer along.
 Beltrami chose to do an orchestral soundtrack as opposed to how Brad Fiedel leaned heavily on electronic music in the first two films to develop "something more organic" that highlighted how the film focused on John Connor and his emotional journey, and also chose to use the series' leitmotif by Brad Fiedel only in the end credits.
-The film's soundtrack was released by Varèse Sarabande on July 1, 2003.
+The film's soundtrack was released by Varèse Sarabande on June 24, 2003.
+The film also features during its credits "The Current", a song by The Blue Man Group with vocals by Gavin Rossdale.
+The film's production designer Jeff Mann went on to direct the song's music video.

 Release

 Marketing

 The first teaser trailer of Terminator 3: Rise of the Machines premiered online and in theaters with Men in Black II in July 2002.
 On December 13, 2002, the first shot of T-X was revealed on USA Today.
 Just four days later, a trailer was officially released online.
 It debuted in theaters a day later on December 18 with the release of The Lord of the Rings: The Two Towers.
 The film was also advertised during Super Bowl XXXVII with a television commercial.

 In May 2003, several parties were held in Cannes to promote the film.
 Also held there was a publicity event that included 10 foot metal robots, as well as comments from Schwarzenegger about the film.
 Action figures of the Terminator characters were produced by McFarlane Toys.

 Atari adapted the film into three video games, beginning with Terminator 3: Rise of the Machines (2003) developed by Black Ops Entertainment for multiple platforms.
 This was followed by Terminator 3: War of the Machines (2003) and Terminator 3: The Redemption (2004).

 On the weekend of the film's release, NASCAR drivers Jamie McMurray and Michael Waltrip each drove T3-branded cars during races at Daytona International Speedway.
 The cars featured the likenesses of Schwarzenegger and Loken's characters.
 In addition, a month after the film was released, Formula One team Jaguar Racing would run their cars with T3 liveries at the 2003 British Grand Prix.